Create Localized Content With Content Swaps

 You will need to make sure you have captured your source content by browsing to that page on one of your translated sites.
 Then you can add your localized content in the Smartling Dashboard.

-- Go to Global Delivery Network > Content Swaps and select a language.
+- In the Classic Experience, go to Global Delivery Network > Content Swaps and select a language.

 - Find your content by ID, and write your alternative content in the box marked Localized Content.